ntwolff/explore_ai/README.md

 # Skunkworks project exploring AI applications
-# This code is experimental and not intended for production use
+This code is experimental and not intended for production use.
-# Use at your own risk
+Use at your own risk.